heuermh/dishevelled-bio/README.md

-  compress-rgfa    compress assembly in rGFA format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs create-sequence-dictionary    create a SequenceDictionary from DNA sequences in FASTA format disinterleave-fastq    convert interleaved FASTQ format into first and second DNA sequence files in FASTQ format downsample-fastq    downsample DNA sequences from files in FASTQ format downsample-interleaved-fastq    downsample DNA sequences from a file in interleaved FASTQ format export-segments    export assembly segment sequences in GFA 1.0 format to FASTA format extract-fasta    extract matching DNA or protein sequences in FASTA format extract-fastq    extract matching DNA sequences in FASTQ format extract-fastq-by-length    extract DNA sequences in FASTQ format with a range of lengths fasta-to-fastq    convert DNA sequences in FASTA format to FASTQ format fasta-to-parquet    (beta) convert DNA or protein sequences in FASTA format to Parquet format fasta-to-parquet2    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with transaction size fasta-to-parquet3    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with partition size fasta-to-parquet4    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with flush after fasta-to-text    convert DNA or protein sequences in FASTA format to tab-separated values (tsv) text format fastq-description    output description lines from DNA sequences in FASTQ format fastq-sequence-length    output sequence lengths from DNA sequences in FASTQ format
+  compress-rgfa    compress assembly in rGFA format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs count-fastq    count DNA sequences in FASTQ format create-sequence-dictionary    create a SequenceDictionary from DNA sequences in FASTA format disinterleave-fastq    convert interleaved FASTQ format into first and second DNA sequence files in FASTQ format downsample-fastq    downsample DNA sequences from files in FASTQ format downsample-interleaved-fastq    downsample DNA sequences from a file in interleaved FASTQ format export-segments    export assembly segment sequences in GFA 1.0 format to FASTA format extract-fasta    extract matching DNA or protein sequences in FASTA format extract-fasta-kmers    extract kmers from DNA or protein sequences in FASTA format extract-fasta-kmers-to-parquet    (beta) extract kmers from DNA or protein sequences in FASTA format to Parquet format extract-fasta-kmers-to-parquet3    (beta) extract kmers from DNA or protein sequences in FASTA format to Parquet format extract-fastq    extract matching DNA sequences in FASTQ format extract-fastq-by-length    extract DNA sequences in FASTQ format with a range of lengths fasta-index-to-pangenome    convert DNA sequences in FASTA index (.fai) format to pangenome text format fasta-index-to-pangenome-tree    convert DNA sequences in FASTA index (.fai) format to pangenome tree format fasta-to-fastq    convert DNA sequences in FASTA format to FASTQ format fasta-to-pangenome    convert DNA sequences in FASTA format to pangenome text format fasta-to-pangenome-tree    convert DNA sequences in FASTA format to pangenome tree format fasta-to-parquet    (beta) convert DNA or protein sequences in FASTA format to Parquet format fasta-to-parquet2    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with transaction size fasta-to-parquet3    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with partition size fasta-to-parquet4    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with flush after fasta-to-parquet5    (beta) convert DNA or protein sequences in FASTA format to Parquet format, per thread output fasta-to-parquet6    (beta) convert DNA or protein sequences in FASTA format to Parquet format, per thread output, no view fasta-to-text    convert DNA or protein sequences in FASTA format to tab-separated values (tsv) text format fastq-description    output description lines from DNA sequences in FASTQ format fastq-sequence-length    output sequence lengths from DNA sequences in FASTQ format